emicklei/varvoy/README.md

 ## configure

-In `settings.json` of the Go VSCode plugin, set an alternative to `dlv`:
+In `settings.json` of the Go VSCode plugin, set an alternative to `dlv`.
+Use `which varvoy` to find the absolute path.

 ```
     "go.alternateTools": {